berenslab/RFEst/README.md

 ## Note

-[^1]: Jax doen't support Windows yet.
-I am sorry, Windows users, but there's nothing I can do.
+[^1]: Jax doen't support Windows yet, but it might work on Windows Subsystem for Linux.
+Quoted from Jax's installation guide:

+> We support installing or building jaxlib on Linux (Ubuntu 16.04 or later) and macOS (10.12 or later) platforms, but not yet Windows.
+We're not currently working on Windows support, but contributions are welcome (see #438).
+Some users have reported success with building a CPU-only jaxlib from source using the Windows Subsytem for Linux.